 As an Amazon Associate we earn from qualifying purchases.

 Many of you will not know this, but my entire family is from Hawaii.
-My sister and I were the first ones in our family born here in California.
-As you might imagine, we grew up with quite a bit of Hawaiian culture and traditions.
+My sister and I were the first ones in my family born here in California.
+As you might imagine, I grew up with quite a bit of Hawaiian culture and traditions.

 One of my culinary favorites has always been kalua pork (but definitely without the cabbage – I swear it is always cut way too thick).